← Home

 - What assets are subject to Zakat?

-- Cash, savings, gold, silver, shares and investments, business stock, and recoverable debts owed to you are all zakatable.
+- Cash, savings, gold, silver, shares and investments, business stock and trade goods, and recoverable debts owed to you are all zakatable.
 Your home, car and personal belongings used for daily living are generally not.